Hayden-git/bula-bars/README.md

 ## Contact
 If you have any questions, suggestions, or contributions please feel free to reach out to me at [hayden.garry99@gmail.com].

-Happy exploring the world of kratom and kava bars with Bula Bars!
+Have fun exploring your kratom and kava bars with Bula Bars!
+Sip Responsibly!